potato-tf/MGE-VScript/README.md

 ### Database
 - Database tracking uses [VScript-Python Interface](https://github.com/potato-tf/VPI) to send data from vscript to python through the filesystem.
-    - Install Python 3.10+ if you don't already have it
+    - Install Python 3.10 or newer if you don't already have it
     - Install the `aiomysql` module
-    - Add your database credentials to `tf/scripts/mge_python/vpi.py` and run this script in the background, this is your database connection
+    - Add your database credentials to `tf/scripts/mge_python/vpi.py` and run this script constantly in the background, this is your database connection
+        - You should create a systemd service for this on linux, or whatever the windows equivalent is
     - Check server console for any VPI related errors when you join/leave the server.
     - This will automatically create the `mge_playerdata` table in your database